Tutorial: Perform web editing using data from an enterprise geodatabase

 - On the Shoreline_BirdSightings (FeatureServer) page, the bird sightings feature class is listed as well as the feature service's supported operations.
-Review these parameters and click View In: ArcGIS Online Map Viewer.
-A new window (or tab) opens, displaying the service in Map Viewer.
-Map Viewer display is zoomed to the feature you added to your geodatabase previously in the tutorial.
+Review these parameters and click View In: ArcGIS.com Map.
+A new window (or tab) opens, displaying the ArcGIS.com map viewer.
+The map viewer display is zoomed to the feature you added to your geodatabase previously in the tutorial.

-- At the top of Map Viewer, click Edit.
+- At the top of the map viewer, click Edit.
 The bird types you symbolized appear within the Add Features dialog box.
 Take some time to pan and zoom, add features to the map, delete features, modify feature geometry, and add attachments.
 You can also switch the basemap layer to more appropriately complement your area of interest.

 - Verify that edits to your features are reflected in your enterprise geodatabase.
 You can do this by switching back to your ArcMap document and refreshing the map display.
 The features you added to your web map appear in the map display.

 You can also review edits by opening the attribute table of your feature layers in ArcCatalog.

 - Optionally save the web map.

 Now that you've successfully tested your feature service using the ArcGIS.com map viewer, you might want to consider how you can use and share your feature service in other ArcGIS clients.
 For example